andrecp/andrecp.github.io/about.markdown

 Hello!

-I'm a software developer working in the Visual Effects industry, I lead a team of amazing software developers at Industrial Light & Magic where we make movies like Star Wars and Avengers come to life with computer generated graphics.
+I'm a software developer working in the Visual Effects industry, I manage & lead a team of amazing software developers at Industrial Light & Magic where we make movies like Star Wars and Avengers come to life with computer generated graphics.

 In this website I share some rambles about technology and leadership.